grantmacken/markup.co.nz/www/_posts/2014-03-06-storing-scalable-vector-graphics.md

 	document.body.insertBefore(xmlhttp.responseXML.firstChild, document.body.firstChild)
     });

-so there we have it, my html looks much cleaner.
+RightO,so there we have it, my html looks much cleaner.